0xTosha/tosha-app/readme.md

 ## Contribute

-Beefy.Finance exists thanks to its contributors.
+tosha.finance exists thanks to its contributors.
 There are many ways you can participate and help build high quality software.
 Check out the [contribution guide](CONTRIBUTING.md)!

 ## License